SortableJS/Vue.Draggable/README.md

 Required: `false`<br>
 Default: `null`

 Input array to draggable component.
-Typically same array as referenced by inner element v-for directive.<br>
+Typically same array as referenced by inner element `v-for` directive.<br>
 This is the preferred way to use Vue.draggable as it is compatible with Vuex.<br>
-It should not be used directly but only though the `v-model` directive:
+It should not be used directly but only through the `v-model` directive:
 ```html
 <draggable v-model="myArray">
 ```